Bollinger Bands - Fibonacci Ratios Analysis & Signals

 This indicator used to determine point of support & resistance for a currency pair.

-Lines below represent support points while those above are resistance zones.
+Lines below represent support levels while those above are resistance zones.

 The inner most bands provide least support/resistance.

-The innermost band represents Fib 38.2 percentage% retracement level
+The innermost band represents Fib 38.2 % retracement level

 The second band represents Fib 50 percent% retracement level

-The outermost band represents Fibo 61.80 percentage% retracement level
+The outermost band represents Fibo 61.80 % retracement level

-The Indicator is used to determine points where price may reverse.
-(Price Pullback Levels)
+The Indicator is used to figure out points where price may reverse.
+(Price Pull-back Levels)

-However, it is always good to combine the signal with other confirmation indicators such as the Moving Average to confirm the signal as shown below.
+However, it is always good to combine the signal with other confirmation indicators such as and like the Moving Average to confirm the signal just as shown below.

 Technical Analysis in FX Trading